Thermalization without detailed balance: population oscillations in the absence of coherences

 The general solution of Eq. \eqref{eq:dyn} is

 where $\mathbf{P}_{th}$ is the thermal distribution and $b_{i,l}$ are parameters set by the initial conditions. $\lambda_{i}$ and $\mathbf{V}_{i}$ are eigenvalues and generalized eigenvectors of $M$, respectively. $d_{i}$ is the number of generalized eigenvectors related to the eigenvalue $\lambda_{i}$ (see Sec.
 S.1 on the Supplemental Material).
 If the transition rates keep DB, then all $\lambda_{i}$ are real and non-positive, and $d_i=1$.
 The system thermalizes through a linear combination of decaying exponentials.
-We term this dynamics exponential decay.
-If the transition rates VDB, the thermalization dynamics can be different.
-Besides the exponential decay, there are two other dynamical regimes: 1) For large enough $c,$ some of the eigenvalues become complex with a non-positive real part, and the dynamics acquires an oscillatory decay component.
-Here too $d_i=1$; 2) The regime between oscillatory and exponential decay is divided by the exceptional point dynamics.
-In this case, $M$ has only real non-positive eigenvalues, but some of them are degenerate and their respective eigenvectors coalesce. $M$ is no longer diagonalizable and its Jordan form is required for the derivation of \eqref{eq:pauli_sol} ($d_i>1$ for at least one $i$).
+We term this dynamics non-oscillatory decay.
+If the transition rates violate DB, the thermalization dynamics can be different.
+Besides the non-oscillatory decay, there are two other dynamical regimes: 1) For large enough $c$ and temperature, some of the eigenvalues become complex with a non-positive real part, and the dynamics acquires an oscillatory decay component.
+Here too $d_i=1$.
+Although these oscillations may be used for a transient work extraction, it is based on the resources present in the initial state.
+The lack of steady work extraction ensures compliance with the second law of thermodynamics; 2) The regime between oscillatory and non-oscillatory decay is divided by the exceptional point dynamics.
+In this case, $M$ has some real non-positive eigenvalues that are degenerate and their respective eigenvectors coalesce. $M$ is no longer diagonalizable and its Jordan form is required for the derivation of \eqref{eq:pauli_sol} ($d_i>1$ for at least one $i$).
 The relaxation to the thermal state acquires a polynomial component that multiplies the exponential decay.
 Exceptional points of $M$ are termed LEPs \cite{minganti2019quantum} because they are related to the Liouvillian quantum dynamics of open systems, rather than the Hamiltonian dynamics.
+Reaching all the dynamical regimes is not ensured by the VDB.
+Physical transition rates are limited by the thermalization conditions.
+As shown below, even under those constraints, quantum systems can experience LEP and oscillatory thermalization dynamics.